geek-cookbook/geek-cookbook/manuscript/recipies/owntracks.md

 ## Serving

-### Launch Wekan stack
+### Launch OwnTracks stack

-Launch the Wekan stack by running ```docker stack deploy wekan -c <path -to-docker-compose.yml>```
+Launch the OwnTracks stack by running ```docker stack deploy owntracks -c <path -to-docker-compose.yml>```

 Log into your new instance at https://**YOUR-FQDN**, with user "root" and the password you specified in gitlab.env.

 ## Chef's Notes

-1. If you wanted to expose the Wekan UI directly, you could remove the oauth2_proxy from the design, and move the traefik-related labels directly to the wekan container.
-You'd also need to add the traefik network to the wekan container.
+1. If you wanted to expose the OwnTracks Web UI directly, you could remove the oauth2_proxy from the design, and move the traefik-related labels directly to the wekan container.
+You'd also need to add the traefik network to the owntracks container.
+2. I'm using my own image rather than owntracks/recorderd, because of a [potentially swarm-breaking bug](https://github.com/owntracks/recorderd/issues/14) I found in the official container.
+If this gets resolved (_or if I was mistaken_) I'll update the recipe accordingly.
+3. By default, you'll get a fully accessible, unprotected MQTT broker.
+This may not be suitable for public exposure, so you'll want to look into securing mosquitto with TLS and ACLs.

 ### Tip your waiter (donate) 👏